 §11-155 Certification of results of election.
-On receipt of certified tabulations from the election officials concerned, the chief election officer or county clerk in county elections shall compile, certify, and release the election results after the expiration of the time for bringing an election contest.
+On receipt of certified tabulations from the election officials concerned, the chief election officer, or county clerk in a county election, shall compile, certify, and release the election results after the expiration of the time for bringing an election contest.
 The certification shall be based on a comparison and reconciliation of the following:

 (1) The results of the canvass of ballots conducted pursuant to chapter 16;